jlbradley1844/jlbradley1844.github.io/_drafts/royce-idealism.md

 Internal and External Meaning of Ideas."
-The first was taken from an earlier talk and expanded; the other two were later printed in _The World and the Individual_, a two-volume work printed 1899-1901 which is probably Royce's most important middle-period writing, and the most critical one as far as his idealistic philosophy.
-I've titled this section after the last paper of the three, as "the four conceptions of being" is probably Royce's most important contribution to idealistic philosophy.
+The first was taken from an earlier talk and expanded; the other two were later printed in _The World and the Individual_, a two-volume work printed 1899-1901 which is Royce's most important metaphysical work and the most critical one as far as his idealistic philosophy.
+Royce himself referred to this volume in later years as containing the most elaborate statement of his metaphysical views.
+I've singled out the last paper of the three, as "the four conceptions of being" is probably Royce's most important contribution to idealistic philosophy.

 In these papers, Royce elaborates four of what he calls "conceptions of being," to explain exactly why we cannot rest easy with the claims